TheLastCylon/kisscpp/doc/md/configuration.md

 ## Format

 After much investigation and debate, JSON was yet again selected as the preferred format.
 In the case of configuration files, we found that INI format lacks the ability for nested records and XML quickly becomes an unreadable mess.
 The only down side we have identified with the use of JSON as a configuration file format, was it's lack of native support for comments.
 This is a shortcoming we are more than willing to live with.
-If you need comments in your configuration files, you actually need way more than just a configuration file.

 ## Reserved identifiers

 The following are reserved identifiers, for use in configuration files:
 Note: The prefix of **kcc** is shorthand for (K)iss(C)pp (C)onfiguration.

+_The **kcc** prefix, is shorthand for (K)iss(C)pp (C)onfiguration.
+To prevent conflict between KISSCPP specific configuration and your own application data, do not prefix any of your custom configuration variables with **kcc**._

 | **Identifier**          | **Description**                                                                                                                     |
 |-------------------------|-------------------------------------------------------------------------------------------------------------------------------------|